 Parkinson’s disease affects one in 100 people over the age of 60.
 Symptoms range from tremor, rigidity and slow movements to lethargy, masked face and sleep disturbance.
-Although the cause is unknown, treatments include medication, surgery and multidisciplinary therapy.
+Although we do not know what causes Parkinson’s disease, treatments and therapies include medication, surgery and multidisciplinary therapy, including exercise.

-Parkinson’s disease is a progressive, degenerative neurological condition that affects the control of body movements.
+Parkinson’s disease is a progressive, degenerative neurological condition that affects a person’s control of their body movements.
 It is not contagious and not fatal.
 It is thought to be genetic in a very small percentage of cases.

-Symptoms result from the progressive degeneration of nerve cells in the middle area of the brain.
-This causes a deficiency in the availability of dopamine, a chemical messenger necessary for smooth, controlled movements.
-The symptoms of Parkinson’s appear when about 70 per cent of the dopamine producing cells cease to function normally.
+Symptoms of Parkinson’s disease are caused by the progressive degeneration of nerve cells in the middle area of the brain.
+This causes a lack of dopamine, a chemical messenger necessary for smooth, controlled movements.
+The symptoms appear when about 70 per cent of the dopamine-producing cells have stopped working normally.

-It is estimated that approximately four people per 1,000 have Parkinson’s in Australia, with the incidence increasing to one in 100 over the age of 60.
-In Australia there are approximately 80,000 people living with Parkinson’s, with one in five people with Parkinson’s being diagnosed before the age of 50 years.
-More than 2,225 new cases are diagnosed in Victoria every year
+It is estimated that approximately four people per 1,000 in Australia have Parkinson’s disease, with the incidence increasing to one in 100 over the age of 60.
+In Australia, there are approximately 80,000 people living with Parkinson’s, with one in five people being diagnosed before the age of 50.
+In Victoria, more than 2,225 people are newly diagnosed with Parkinson’s every year.

-The type, number, severity and progression of symptoms varies greatly between individuals.
-No two people are affected in the same way.
+The type, number, severity and progression of Parkinson’s disease symptoms vary greatly.
+Every person is affected differently.
 Some of the main symptoms are: